League Managers Association: History

 The union was founded in 1919 as the Football League Secretaries and Managers Association.
 Its membership grew gradually, reaching 223 in 1963, and 321 in 1974.
 In its early years, all of its members were men, with the first women joining in 1971.

 Organisation

 The League Managers Association is the collective, representative voice of all managers from the Premier League, the Sky Bet Championship and Sky Bet Leagues 1 and 2.
 The LMA lobbies with the expertise of their members on various matters to football's governing organisations.
 Representatives of the LMA now sit on various Football Association panels charged with helping to run the game in England.
 It was set up in 1992 during the period when association football in England was undergoing major changes, including the split of the Premiership from the rest of the football league, and the introduction of satellite television coverage of football by Sky Television.

-The president of the LMA is customarily the person serving as the manager of the England national football team, meaning that the current president is Gareth Southgate.
-Its chief executive is Richard Bevan, and the chairman is Howard Wilkinson.
+The president of the LMA is customarily the person serving as the manager of the England national football team, meaning the current president is Thomas Tuchel.
+Its chief executive is Richard Bevan, and the chairman is Martin O'Neill.